 EBRD Literature Prize

-The six shortlisted titles are:
+The three shortlisted titles were:

 The EBRD Literature Prize is meant to recognise and promote the extraordinary richness, depth and variety of culture and history in the countries in which the European Bank for Reconstruction and Development invests.
 The Prize sets out to underscore the importance of the writer in reflecting the aspirations and challenges facing people across this varied region.
 No less important, the Prize is meant to acknowledge the talent and vital role played by the translator in making the stories from these countries accessible to the English-speaking public.